Leading Active Campaigns

 Washington

 Why Protect: Washington state’s Olympic Peninsula includes free-flowing rivers that babble through ancient forests.
 Such stunning scenery not only provides world-class recreational opportunities for whitewater boaters and hikers, it protects critical salmon and steelhead habitat and safeguards clean drinking water sources.
-With a history of more than ten years of grassroots support, this bill would designate 19 new Wild and Scenic Rivers, plus their tributaries, and more than 125,000 acres of wilderness.
+With a history of more than ten years of grassroots support, this bill would designate 19 new Wild and Scenic Rivers, plus their tributaries, 464 river miles in total, and more than 125,000 acres of wilderness.

 Contact: